Emergency Assistance Grants can help with a one-time financial need.

 Ministers and employees of the Presbyterian Church (U.S.A.) and PC(USA)-affiliated employers, both active and retired, may be eligible for Emergency Assistance Grants.
-The grants are for a one-time need, and your mid council or employer must be financially unable to participate in a Shared Grant.
+The grants are for a one-time need.
+Your mid council or employer must be financially unable to participate in a Shared Grant.

 Before you apply, make every effort to obtain help through public entitlement programs, such as Medicare, Medicaid, and Supplemental Security Income.
 Each application is reviewed on its merits, as determined by applicant need and resources.

-The Board of Pensions may also make an Emergency Assistance Grant to a group of employees affected by a natural disaster.
+The Board of Pensions also makes Emergency Assistance Grants to groups of employees affected by natural disasters.
 The mid council or employer in the affected region should provide its Church Consultant with the number of ministers and employees involved.
 The Board will make emergency assistance decisions after receiving information on the magnitude of the need.

 To qualify, you must have an emergency or unexpected financial need and